 In December, the House and Senate completed the conference version of the annual National Defense Authorization Act.
 The Senate Defense Appropriations Subcommittee also released its version of the annual appropriations bill on November 10.
+The conference defense appropriations passed in December 2020 as part of an omnibus appropriations bill.
 The Missile Defense Project Congressional Budget Tracker will be updated throughout the appropriations and authorizations process.

 Note: The Missile Defense Project Congressional Budget Tracker includes fewer lines than the President’s Budget Tracker due to lack of data as a result of less data reported in congressional funding tables than in the PB justification documents.
 All figures in millions of dollars.